MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/serports/device-interface-publication-sercx.md

 This feature can be enabled on SoC-based platforms which feature an integrated UART with a SerCx/SerCx2 client driver, if the UART is exposed as a physical port, or if regular applications (UWP or Win32) need to communicate directly with a device attached to the UART.
 This is as opposed to [accessing the SerCx/SerCx2 controller via a connection ID](opening-a-sercx2-managed-serial-port.md) - which exclusively enables access to the UART from a dedicated peripheral driver.

-When using this feature for SerCx/SerCx2 managed serial ports, a COM port number is not assigned for these devices, and no symbolic link is created - meaning that applications must use the approach described in this document to open the serial port as a device interface, rather than a named COM port as with other serial devices.
+When using this feature for SerCx/SerCx2 managed serial ports, a COM port number is not assigned for these devices, and no symbolic link is created - meaning that applications must use the approach described in this document to open the serial port as a device interface.

+Using the device interface (`GUID_DEVINTERFACE_COMPORT`) is the recommended way to discover and access a COM port.
+Using legacy COM port names is prone to name collisions and doesn't provide state change notifications to a client.
+Using the legacy COM port names is not recommended and not supported with SerCx2 and SerCx.

 ## Enabling device interface creation